-(c) for a total in excess of twenty-five years aggregate in the case of a re-joining Member in accordance with Rule 2(e).
+(c) for a total in excess of twenty-five years aggregate in the case of a re-instated Member in accordance with Rule 2(d).

-Disability Benefits paid in respect of temporary Class 1 Medical suspension or cancellation shall be offset against such refund of contribution.
+Disability Benefits paid in respect of temporary Class 1 Medical Suspension or Cancellation shall be offset against such a refund of contribution.
 Contributions made for the Premium Capital Benefit will not be included in the calculation of the refund.

 Refunds will be capped at $65,000.

 Applications for such refunds must be made within three hundred and sixty-five (365) days of the former Member qualifying in the terms of this Rule.

 (c) Members acknowledge that their contributions will be used by the Trustee for the benefit of all Members in accordance with these Rules.

 (d) The maximum Capital Benefit for which contribution shall be received from a Member shall be determined by the Trustee and in any case may not be in excess of $1,000,000.